The Trial of Billy Jack: Critical

 Gary Arnold of The Washington Post called it "such a rambling, maudlin, sanctimonious rehash of its phenomenally successful predecessor that one can at least hope for a few defections among the legions of young fans who evidently thrilled to the self-flattering gospel according to 'Billy Jack,'" concluding, "Laughlin's point of view may be militantly liberal, but his artistic methods are reactionary in the extreme."

 Pauline Kael of The New Yorker declared, "This film probably represents the most extraordinary display of sanctimonious self-aggrandizement the screen has ever known."

 Donald J. Mayerson wrote in Cue that "this sequel proved more of a trial for me than it was for Billy."
 Leonard Maltin's film guide assigned its lowest possible grade of BOMB and called the film "Laughable" until the final massacre scene that rendered its peaceful message "ludicrous."

 In a retrospective review, Donald Guarisco of AllMovie wrote: "Ultimately, most viewers are likely to be baffled by The Trial of Billy Jack, and it can only be recommended to B-movie fans with a hearty constitution...it's a mess, but it's a fascinating mess."

 When the film was reissued for another theatrical run in the spring of 1975, an accompanying newspaper ad campaign attacked critics as being out of touch with the tastes of mass audiences.

 The Trial of Billy Jack was included among the selections in the 1978 book The Fifty Worst Films of All Time.

 Legacy

-Despite its initial commercial success, the film marked the effective end of success for the Billy Jack series.
-It was followed by Billy Jack Goes to Washington in 1977, which never saw widespread theatrical release.
-A fifth film, The Return of Billy Jack, filmed in 1985-86, was never completed and remains unreleased.
+The film was followed by Billy Jack Goes to Washington in 1977, which never saw a widespread theatrical release.
+A fifth film, The Return of Billy Jack, filmed in 1985-86, was never completed.